TheOdinProject/curriculum/javascript/computer_science/hash_map_data_structure.md

 #### Dealing with collisions

 Up until now, our hash map is a one-dimensional data structure.
 What if each `Node` inside the bucket can store more than one value?
-Enters `Linked Lists`.
+Enter `Linked Lists`.
 Now, each bucket will be a Linked List.
 When inserting to a bucket, if it's empty, we insert the head of Linked List.
 If a head exists in a bucket, we follow that Linked List to add to the end of it.

 You probably understand by this point why we must write a good hashing function which eliminates as many collisions as possible.
-Most likely you will not be writing your own hash functions, as most languages have it built in.
-But understanding how hash functions work is important.
+Most likely you will not be writing your own hash functions, as most languages have it built in, but understanding how hash functions work is important.

 ### Growth of a hash table